isakovaad/AmiGo-BDM-Project/README.md

-# AmiGo Social App developed specially for international students and recident of Barcelona
+# AmiGo Social App developed specifically for international students and recidents of Barcelona

 AmiGo can be defined as a new digital platform dedicated to enhancing social connections through shared interests and location-based experiences.
 AmiGo aims to transform the way individuals